mihai-bontea/Google-Hash-Code-2022-Qualification-Round/README.md

 ### 6) Project Staffing Pressure

-For each role, we are interested in the congestion: global demand / global supply, i.e. how many other roles across all projects are competing for the same pool of people.
+For each role, we are interested in the congestion: global demand / global supply, i.e. **how many other roles across all projects are competing for the same pool of people**.

 The dashed line marks the average roles-per-project baseline.
 Projects above it are fighting for contested talent.